 Applicants are asked to provide a short written piece articulating how the Irving K. Barber support will benefit them and their library.
 For those applicants receiving this support, BCLA will add an Alice Bacon Award to cover the full conference registration.

-Please access the form and submit your application for the Irving K. Barber Learning Centre Award here.
+Nominations for the Irving K. Barber Learning Centre Award are now closed.

 Alice Bacon Professional Development Award